tastytea/mastodon-cpp/README.md

 **Beginning with 0.30.0, all IDs are `const string` instead of `uint_fast64_t` as required by the Mastodon API.
 Sorry for the inconvenience.**

+# Breaking API changes

+I'm going to rewrite key parts of this library.
+The new API will be incompatible with the old one.
+The new code will start with the version number `0.100.0`.
+The old code is archived in the branch "pre-0.100.0" and will get bugfixes for a while.

 # Usage

 The HTML reference can be generated with `build_doc.sh`, if doxygen is installed.
 It is also available at